aishashok/ALIST-library/README.md

 Filename: ALIST_padova_may2020.fits
 Data Model:
-HDU1 = Table containing the age, metallicity and alpha abundance and luminosity of the models HDU2 = Array (NX8575) of all Padova-based models.
+HDU1 = Table containing the age, metallicity and alpha abundance and luminosity of the models.

+HDU2 = Array (NX8575) of all Padova-based models.

 (To be uploaded):